Skip to main content

 4

-Pop a medium saucepan on medium heat and add the creme fraiche, tarragon, veg stock paste, mustard and water for the sauce (see ingredients for amount).
-Stir together, bring to the boil, then reduce the heat to medium-low and simmer the sauce until slightly reduced, 4-5 mins.
-Season to taste with salt and pepper, then remove from the heat.
+Pop a medium saucepan on medium heat and add the creme fraiche, tarragon, veg stock paste, mustard and water for the sauce (see pantry for amount).
+Stir together, then bring to the boil.

 Fish to Fry